 - Currently, in the U.S., new cases of PD are diagnosed annually.

 - Highest percentage diagnosed are age: 50-80.

 - In 1990 – 2.6 million, worldwide with Parkinson’s disease

 - Today – 10 million worldwide, diagnosed with Parkinson’s disease (more than doubling)

 - In 40 yrs., if left unchecked, the number of people diagnosed with Parkinson’s disease is expected to be 12.9+ million.

-- Parkinson’s disease is projected to be the leading neurodegenerative disease – outpacing even Alzheimer’s disease.
+- Parkinson’s disease is projected to be the leading neurodegenerative disease – outpacing even Alzheimer’s disease by 2030!

 These statistics need to change.

 Launching a novel therapy